-- for employee's own serious health condition, including pregnancy; - for employee's organ or bone marrow donation; - to care for a family member who has a serious health condition; - to bond with a new child following birth, adoption, or foster placement; - to care for a family member injured in military duty; - for qualifying military exigencies; and - to address family violence situations.
+- for employee's own serious health condition, including pregnancy; - for employee's organ or bone marrow donation; - to care for a family member who has a serious health condition; - to bond with a new child following birth, adoption, or foster placement; - to care for a family member injured in military duty; - for qualifying military exigencies; and - to address family violence situations sexual assault situations

-Benefit Duration: Eligible employees will be entitled to up to 12 weeks of paid family and/ or medical leave in any twelve-month period.
+Benefit Duration: Eligible employees will be entitled to up to 12 weeks of paid family and/or medical leave in any twelve-month period.
 An additional two weeks of paid leave is available if medical leave is needed for pregnancy-related disability for a combined maximum of 14 weeks.
-Pay for family violence leave is limited to 12 days in a 12-month period and is included as part of the 12-week total of PFML benefits.
+Pay for family violence/sexual assault situations leave is limited to 12 days in a 12-month period and is included as part of the 12-week total of PFML benefits.

 Benefit Amount: Eligible employees can receive up to 95% of their average weekly earnings, up to a weekly maximum of 60 times the state minimum wage.
 Employees who earn more than 40 times the CT minimum wage will receive 60% of their wages that exceed that amount (subject to the cap).
-Beginning January 1, 2024, the maximum weekly benefit is 941.40.
-Funding Mechanism: The leave program will be funded by employees through payroll deductions of 0.5% of taxable wages, up to the Social Security maximum of \$168,600 in 2024.
+Effective January 1, 2025, the maximum weekly benefit is \$981 per week.
+Funding Mechanism: The leave program will be funded by employees through payroll deductions of 0.5% of taxable wages, up to the Social Security maximum of \$176,100 in 2025, making the employee maximum contribution \$880.50 for 2025.
 There is no employer contribution.